raptazure/daily-tarot/README.md

 - This deck is illustrated, designed and edited by James R. Eads.
 The extensive guide is written by Katherine Tombs.
 - I own the 5th edition of this deck and love it a lot.
 It gives me many suggestions to learn more about my subconscious and feelings, thus helping me become better.
 - If you like this tarot deck just as I do, please support the author [here](https://www.jamesreadsmerch.com/products/prismavisions).
-- Expore the imagery and meanings.
+- Explore the imagery and meanings.
 Feel the energy and listen to the universe.

 ## Release Notes